aergoio/athena/BRANCH_AND_RELEASE.md

 ### develop/xxx

 We have several sub projects as a monorepo.
 Each project has little in common.
-So we use develop branch for each sub-project.
+So we use develop branch for each sub-project.\
 For example, if we are developing athena-analysis, main branch would be `develop/athena-analysis`.
 Each tag is made in each develop branch.

 ### master

-Master branch holds all the released one.
+Master branch holds all the released one.\

-If some common settings have to be changed in all modules, commit it into master cherry-pick that commit into `develop/xxx` branches
+If some common settings have to be changed in all modules, commit it into master cherry-pick that commit into `develop/xxx` branches.\
+Since i am lazy, i wrote some script in `./scripts/` directory.\
+Just write changes in the master & run `./scripts/apply-common-changes.sh` and `./scripts/push-all.sh`

 ## Release process